jonnew/ONIX/oepcie/spec.md

 } oe_signal_t;
 ```

-Following a hardware reset, the signal channel is used to provide the device
+Following a hardware reset (see [oe_set_opt()](#oe-set-opt)) the signal channel
-map and frame information to the host using the following packet sequence:
+is used to provide the device map and frame information to the host using the
+following packet sequence:

 ```
 ... | DEVICEMAPACK, uint32_t num_devices | DEVICEINST oe_device_t dev_0
     | DEVICEINST oe_device_t dev_1 | ... | DEVICEINST oe_device_t dev_n| ...
 ```

-Following a device register read or write, ACK or NACK signals are pushed onto
+Following a device register read or write (see [oe_read_reg()](#oe-read-reg)
+and [oe_write_reg()](#oe-write-reg)), ACK or NACK signals are pushed onto the
-the signal stream by the firmware. e.g. on a successful register read:
+signal stream by the firmware. e.g. on a successful register read:

 ```
 ... | CONFIGRACK, uint32_t register value | ...
 ```

-#### Configuration channel (32-bit, synchronous, read and write)
+## Configuration channel (32-bit, synchronous, read and write)
 The _configuration_ channel supports seeking to, reading, and writing a set of
 configuration registers.
 Its behavior is equivalent to that of a normal UNIX
 file.
 There are two types of registers handled by the configuration channel:
-the first set of registers encapsulates a generic device programming interface.
+the first set of registers encapsulates a generic device register programming
-The remaining registers are for global context control and configuration and
+interface.
+The remaining registers are for global context control and
-provide access to acquisition parameters and state control.
+configuration and provide access to acquisition parameters and state control.

 1. Device register programming interface:

 - `uint32_t config_device_id`: Device ID register.
 Specify a device endpoint as
   enumerated by the firmware (e.g. an Intan chip, or a IMU chip) and to which
   communication will be directed using `config_reg_addr` and
-  `config_reg_value`.
+  `config_reg_value`, as described below.

-- `uint32_t config_reg_addr`: register address of configuration to be written
+- `uint32_t config_reg_addr`: The register address of configuration to be written

 - `uint32_t config_reg_value`: configuration value to be written to or read
   from and that corresponds to `config_reg_addr` on device `config_device_id`

-- `uint32_t config_rw`: bit indicating if a read or write should be performed.
+- `uint32_t config_rw`: A flag indicating if a read or write should be performed.
-  0 indicates read operation. >0 indicates write operation.
+  0 indicates read operation.
+A value > 0 indicates write operation.

-- `uint32_t config_trig`: set >0 to trigger either register read or write
+- `uint32_t config_trig`: Set > 0 to trigger either register read or write
   operation depending on the state of `config_rw`.
 If `config_rw` is 0, a read
   is performed.
 In this case `config_reg_value` is updated with value stored at
   `config_reg_addr` on device at `config_device_id`.
-If the specified register
-  is not readable, `config_reg_value` is populated with a magic number
-  (`OE_REGMAGIC`).
-If `config_rw`is 1, `config_reg_value` is written to
+If `config_rw` is 1,
-  register at `config_reg_addr` on device `config_device_id`.
-The `config_trig`
+  `config_reg_value` is written to register at `config_reg_addr` on device
-  register is always be set low by the firmware following transmission even
+  `config_device_id`.
+The `config_trig` register is always be set low by the
-  if it is not successful or does not make sense given the address register
+  firmware following transmission even if it is not successful or does not make
-  values.
+  sense given the address register values.

-2. Global acqusition registers
+2. Global acquisition registers

 - `uint32_t running`: set to > 0 to run the system clock and produce data.
 Set
   to 0 to stop the system clock and therefore stop data flow.
 Results in no